About the H-2A Program

 What are the Costs?

 Peak Season Labor has streamlined the application and recruiting process which will make your hiring process easier and cost-effective.
 We do not have a membership fee or monthly worker management fees.
 We will provide you with a quote based on the number of workers and types of positions you would like to fill.
 There is a one-time annual application filing fee, and recruitment fee (if required).
-Our “annual” fee includes overseeing your Certification, recruitment activity and guidance to help you keep current and in compliance.
+Our “annual” fee includes attaining your Certification and approvals from Homeland Security, recruitment and visas, and guidance to help you keep current and in compliance.

 Contact us today for a free quote!